I also have a 40 minute streaming video on lamination techniques

 This tool is called a spliner and can be purchased in hardware stores.
 It is used in screen repair to wrap the screen.

-It works wonderfully to wrap the clay, hiding the white layer in the middle.
+As you cut with it, it wraps the clay, hiding the white layer in the middle.

 This process uses sprigs from several canes to create a design then laminating it to a piece of white clay.

-Then I gently roll them together... make sure to only press DOWN, no stretching.
+Then I gently roll them together

 I covered the front side of this blue clay with white slip.